 Grading options: A-F (default), P-NP, audit

-Examines marine environment and the ecology, physiology, and morphology of marine plants and animals, emphasizing Oregon.
+Examines marine environment and the ecology, physiology, and morphology of marine plants and animals, emphasizing Oregon habitats.
 Laboratory focuses on identification and environmental testing.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

-- Use basic ecosystem principles, identify and understand the biology of various marine phyla to characterize marine habitats.
+- Use basic ecosystem principles to identify and understand the biology of various marine phyla and to characterize marine habitats.

 - Use scientific techniques to quantitatively describe parameters of marine habitats and understand the relationship of physical parameters to distribution of biota.